 Rink’s approach to judging a competition (7.8), while far from being unconstrained by norms (he’d hardly be an acceptable judge at the moment if he were), points towards a more enquiring way of thinking about what performers may have to offer.
-But on the whole, for all the well-intentioned, sympathetic and encouraging teaching that goes on in WCM, there remains a deeply ingrained belief that what is written in a score must be sounded exactly, and that there is broadly only one correct way to do that, the way that ‘we’ (those admitted into the profession) do it now.
+But on the whole, for all the well-intentioned, sympathetic and encouraging teaching that goes on in WCM, there remains a deeply ingrained belief that what is written in a score must be sounded exactly, and that there is broadly one ideal way to do that, the way that ‘we’ (those admitted into the profession) do it now.
 To ensure that that continues to be so, the teaching of WCM accepts—even believes necessary—behaviours of teachers to pupils that would be wholly unacceptable in mainstream education.

 What we’ve seen across Chapter 7 is bad enough.
 Sometimes the abuse is far worse.
 An environment in which bullying is already common; in which a teacher has complete authority, above that of the parents, and represents, and is seen as having a quasi-sacred duty to teach, the desires of composers whose authority is held to be quasi-divine; and in which the musical results they get seem to many to justify whatever it takes to get them; in such an environment it is only a small step from authoritarianism to sexual abuse.
 As Ian Pace reports,